Choosing a Financial Advisor

 “The broker is not your friend.
 He’s more like a doctor who charges patients on how often they change medicines.
 And he gets paid far more for the stuff the house is promoting than the stuff that will make you better.”

 You may not spot a broker as easily as you may think.
 They work for big companies like MetLife, Ameriprise, USAA, Fidelity, Charles Schwab, Merrill Lynch, and Edward Jones, to name a few.
 You can also find brokers work at your local bank’s branches.

 A stockbroker may make sense for you if you have less than $50,000 to invest, or possibly if you are looking to purchase a security and holding it for an extended period of time, keep in mind that every time a broker changes your positions, sells or buys, a commission is charged to your account.

-A Registered Investment Advisor, often referred to as an Investment Advisor Representative.
-An Investment Advisor is an individual that manages money for a fee, generally a percentage of the assets they manage, but it may also be a flat fee.
-This individual act as a Fiduciary; meaning they must put the interests of their clients ahead of their own.
-For Accredited Investors; they may also manage money using a Performance-Based Fee structure.
+A Registered Investment Advisor is an individual that manages money for a fee.
+This fee is usually a small percentage based on the assets they manage for you.
+An investment advisor acts as a fiduciary.
+This means they must put the interests of their clients ahead of their own.

 Pros of using an Investment Advisor

 Since an investment advisor acts as a fiduciary, you can be sure that your financial advisor is watching out for you.
 They cannot accept commissions for transactions.
 Because they are paid a percentage of the assets they manage; they have a vested interest in the performance of your accounts.